NiggoNiggo/GANs/README.md

 You can pip install this repository, but maybe you have to load pytorch and cuda in your needed version.
 Because a virtual environment can cause error and not find a suitable cuda version and you have to train the models on cpu~(very slow).

+## Notes
+It is not completely working unless you change your paths in some files.
+This is going to be my nect task to general it to use it with everyones system.
+Additoinally there are some new GANs coming soon to this project

 ## Citations